 If I get a product that doesn’t really work for my hair, I sometimes give it away or do a product swap.
 You can swap new or gently used hair products at events, “swap parties” or online via natural hair groups and forums.
 If you decide to meet up or share your personal information for product swaps, please use your best judgment.
 Your safety is always more important.

 Before there were hundreds of natural hair products available, many of us were DIY Naturals.
 Hair products can get expensive so you can make your own products.
 Some of the ingredients like olive oil, banana, avocado, and aloe can already be found at home.
 There are tons of youtube videos and blogs for DIY hair masks, hair/body butter, and deep conditioner.
-Making your own DIY products may even be the start of new business for you.
+Making your own DIY products may even start a new business for you.